-- Speed and road damage in transport and traffic; increased risk of traffic and road traffic accidents and injuries, - Risk of spread of infectious diseases, including COVID-19, - Damage to existing underground utility cables and pipes and disruption of services, - Noise and vibration, - Increased demand on existing community health and sanitation infrastructure due to the influx of temporary workers and camp followers, - Threat to community culture, safety and security linked to the presence of construction workers and business opportunists, 10 people will work in the construction of the project and there will be no accommodation in the project area. - Risk of infectious diseases such as sexually transmitted diseases due to labor flows and interaction of temporary workers with host communities, - Impact of the project area on accessibility for the community - Impact of construction on potentially vulnerable groups.
+- Speed and road damage in transport and traffic; increased risk of traffic and road traffic accidents and injuries, - Risk of spread of infectious diseases, including COVID-19, - Damage to existing underground utility cables and pipes and disruption of services, - Noise and vibration, - Increased demand on existing community health and sanitation infrastructure due to the influx of temporary workers and camp followers, - Threat to community culture, safety and security linked to the presence of construction workers and business opportunists, 10 people will work during the construction phase of the project and there will be no accommodation in the project area.
+Only daytime work will be carried out in the project area.
+Training will be given on the code of conduct.

+- Risk of infectious diseases such as sexually transmitted diseases due to labor flows and interaction of temporary workers with host communities, - Impact of the project area on accessibility for the community - Impact of construction on potentially vulnerable groups.